top of page

 About

 Hi!
 I'm Ally Thorpe.
 Thanks for visiting my site.
-I'm a learning professional and mom who strives to bring creativity, kindness, and good communication to the table at home & work!
+I'm a learning professional and mom who strives to bring creativity, kindness, and strong communication to the table.

 My Career in a Nutshell

 I began my ID career in the Academic Technology Department at the University of Health Sciences and Pharmacy in St. Louis.
-There, I was lucky to work with a skilled team, serve as point person and lead trainer for various Academic Tech, provide LMS support, lead teachers in course design and Academic Technology integration, run analysis and report on departmental data, and collaboratively design and develop IT and HR compliance training.
+Working with a skilled team, I led teachers in course design and Academic Technology integration, served as point person and lead trainer for various Academic Tech, provided LMS support, analyzed and reported on departmental data, and collaboratively designed and developed IT and HR compliance training.

 Before that, I taught in middle school and elementary classrooms, where I worked to build inclusive, engaging environments that empowered my students to constructively learn.
-Hundreds of hours of work with academic tech and district curriculum development eventually led to my next career in Instructional Design!
+Years of work designing district-level curriculum and integrating academic technology eventually led to my career transition to Instructional Design.

 Models & Theories